ob1dev/Sitecore-Azure-Content/articles/how-to-deploy-sitecore-72-solution-to-microsoft-azure-cloud-service-using-visual-studio.md

    **Note:** For information on deploying Sitecore databases to Azure, see the section [How To Deploy Sitecore Databases](#how-to-deploy-sitecore-databases).

-3. Modify both the `Web.Debug.config` and `Web.Release.config` files to set the path of the `dataFolder` Sitecore variable.
+3. In the **ASP.NET Web Application** project, modify both the `Web.Debug.config` and `Web.Release.config` files to set the path of the `dataFolder` Sitecore variable.
 Add the following Web.config transformation to set the `\Website\App_Data` directory as a data folder:

    ```xml
    <configuration>